bloominstituteoftechnology/web-module-project-testing-react/README.md

 * [ ] Notice the optional functional prop passed in to the Display component client code.
 Test that when the fetch button is pressed, this function is called.

 ### Stretch goals
 - Add in a testing suite for the episodes component.

 - Look up the `TVMaze` API.
 Add a dropdown with the titles of some other popular shows.
 Add the user sequence of choosing a different show to fetch data for different shows.

 - Add React Router, and add the functionality to click an episode and navigate to an episode page.

+### Submission Format
+- [ ] If this is your first time connecting a submission, authorize your github account within the codegrade assignment.
+- [ ] Connect your fork to Codegrade using the "Connect Git" button.
+- [ ] Find your newly created fork from the list and push your work to main.
+- [ ] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ